 Pairing Suggestions

-- Complement your quesadillas with fresh sides like a crisp salad, seasoned rice, or refried beans.
+- Serve with a fresh salad, rice, or refried beans.

 Presentation Tips

-- Add garnishing touches such as fresh herbs like cilantro or lime wedges for an extra pop of color and flavor.
+- Garnish with cilantro or lime wedges for color and flavor.

 Storing and Reheating Leftovers

-- Freezing: For longer storage, wrap quesadilla wedges in plastic wrap and store them in a freezer-safe bag for up to 2 months.
+- Freezing: Wrap wedges in plastic wrap, freeze up to 2 months.

 FAQs about Sheet Pan Quesadillas